 The phrase lyme disease, and the word ‘tick’ can cause fear and trepidation among anyone within ear shot of a deer crossing sign.
-After a recent back and forth with Glenn Needham of The Ohio State University, I have some things to share, including a tick comparison chart, – and some questions to have you ask:
+After a recent back and forth with Glenn Needham of The Ohio State University, I have some things to share, including a tick comparison chart.

 What is a Tick, Exactly

 - Ticks are 8 legged arachnids that range in size from a quarter inch around to the size of a tiny poppy seed.

 - Ticks are blood suckers and latch onto anything with a pulse – deer, rodents, birds , pets and people

 - Ticks that have gorged themselves on the blood of an animal can grow many times their own size- even as large as a lima bean.

 - Ticks do live in the woods, along the edge of woods, tall grass and brush areas- anywhere animals may have been, or will be passing through.